Crocoblock/developer-documentation/01-jet-engine/01-hooks/01-listings/filters.md

 ## jet-engine/listing/grid/lazy-load/post-id

-Цей фільтр дозволяє змінити ID темплейта, де використовується лейзі-лоад лістінг, для правильного отримання налаштувань віджета при аякс запиті.
-Фільтр використовується для сумісності з темплейтами тім білдерів (JetThemeCore та ElementorPro)
+This filter allows you to change the template ID where lazy-load listing is used, for correctly obtaining widget settings during an AJAX request.
+The filter is used for compatibility with theme builders' templates (JetThemeCore and ElementorPro).

 **Args:**
-* `$post_id` - int - ID темплейта, де використовується лейзі-лоад лістінг.
+* `$post_id` - int - The ID of the template where lazy-load listing is used.

 **Location:**
 includes/components/listings/render/listing-grid.php